mintel/build-harness-extensions/README.md

-  python/isort                        Fix python imports using isort python/isort/check                  Check python imports using isort python/mypy/check                   Check python files statically using mypy
+  python/isort                        Fix python imports using isort python/isort/check                  Check python imports using isort python/mypy/check                   Check python files statically using mypy tanka/fmt                           Format Jsonnet files with tanka tanka/fmt-test                      Test formatting of Jsonnet files and exit with non-zero when changes would be made tanka/generate                      Generate manifests using tanka including support for kustomize
 ```